mowabanga/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Contains tasks on pointers, arrays & strings
+Tackling strings, pointers and arrays